-The goal of my research on environmental security is to come to a better understanding of when, how, and why some disputes between herders and farmers escalate into widespread violent violence between communities, while most others are peacefully resolved.
-This research was funded by a Mershon Grant (2008-2010) and builds on my earlier ethnographic and theoretical work on herder-farmer conflicts in West Africa published in the Canadian Journal of African Studies (2006a, 2006b).
-In an article in Human Organization (2010) I outlined an analytical approach to examine conflicts over natural resources.
-I argued that analysis should focus on the dynamics of the conflicts themselves.
-I am currently conducting a comparative study of herder-farmer conflicts across the African continent.
-The comparative study allows me to determine to what causal combinations of different structural and processual variables are responsible for the escalation of herder-farmer conflicts.
-My students and I have conducted a literature review of herder-farmer conflicts in Africa and built a database of herder-farmer conflicts in Africa.
-I am currently in the process of analyzing the data using Qualitative Comparative Analysis (QCA).
-The goals is to build a general theory of herder-farmer conflicts in Africa using variables yielded by both structural and processual approaches.
+The goal of my earlier research on environmental security was to come to a better understanding of when, how, and why some disputes between herders and farmers escalate into widespread violent violence between communities, while most others are peacefully resolved.
+This research was funded by a Mershon Grant (2008-2010) and built on my earlier ethnographic and theoretical work on herder-farmer conflicts in West Africa published in the Canadian Journal of African Studies (2006a, 2006b).
+In an article in Human Organization (2010) I outlined an analytical approach to examine conflicts over natural resources and argued that analysis should focus on the dynamics of the conflicts.

 Moritz, Mark.
 (2010).
 Understanding Herder-Farmer Conflicts in West Africa: Outline of an Analytical Approach.
 Human Organization 69(2):138-148.
 PDF

 Moritz, Mark.
 (2006).
 The Politics of Permanent Conflict: Farmer-Herder Conflicts in the Far North of Cameroon.
 Canadian Journal of African Studies 40(1):101-126.
 PDF